webpack/webpack.js.org/content/configuration/dev-server.md

 `boolean` `object`

-If enabled, serves dev-server over HTTP/2 with HTTPS enabled.
+By default dev-server will be served over HTTP.
+It can optionally be served over HTTP/2 with HTTPS:

 ```js
 https: true
 ```

-By default, a self-signed certificate is used, but you can provide your own:
+With the above setting a self-signed certificate is used, but you can provide your own:

 ```js
 https: {